 Also Read: Factors to consider while buying a property

-However, buyers often question why would they have to pay for any amenity considering the fact that they have already paid a considerable large amount of money as part of the purchase price of the apartment.
+However, buyers often question why they would have to pay for any amenity considering the fact that they have already paid a considerable large amount of money as part of the purchase price of the apartment.
 Here’s what it is.
 The amount that you paid for under the ‘Amenities’ category while purchasing the apartment is the cost for building and setting up of the amenities.
 Whereas the amount that is paid later as you started off living as a resident of the property is the cost for maintaining those amenities.

 The user charge is the same for every apartment owner irrespective of the square feet area of their apartment and is chargeable if you are using the amenities.